enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 The trigger object has same interfaces with model for transformation settings.
 The difference is at "Trigger Properties" section.

 This section has 3 Trigger settings.
+Each one selects an **action** - code implemented as a ``TriggerInterface`` - to run at that moment; the trigger object itself is only the volume that detects the player.

 #.
 First Enter Trigger.
 #.
 Enter Trigger.